SkylineCommunications/dataminer-docs/connector-help/connector_help/Accedian_Skylight_Performance_Element_GT.md

 ## How to use

-To use this driver, you will need to add a row in the **File Paths** table and fill in the file path where the csv.gz files are stored for a single device.
+To use this connector, you will need to add a row in the **File Paths** table and fill in the file path where the csv.gz files are stored for a single device.

 For example, if G411-6194 is the serial number of the device, specify *C:\DataMiner\Accedian\G411-6194*